Definition of Conjugate Acid Base Pair

 When an acid release a proton, the residue must be a base and this can take up a proton to form the original one.
 Therefore, the neutralization reaction involved two acids or two bases forming conjugated acids and base pairs.
 It defines acids and bases in terms of the substances themselves and not in terms of the pH scale of the conjugate acid base solution.

 In the above reaction, proton plays a key role in acid base function.
 Hydrogen ion has very high charge density and effective for the electric polarization of other ions or molecules according to Fajan’s rules.
 Therefore, H2O accepts a proton from HCl, which is a base.
 In the reverse reaction which at equilibrium proceeds at the same rate as the forward reaction where H3O+ ion donates a proton to Cl– ion and Cl– ion accepts a proton from H3O+ ion.

 Examples of Bronsted Lawery Acids Bases

 The members of which can be formed from each other mutually by the gain or loss of protons are called conjugate acids and bases pairs.
 Therefore, the equilibrium reaction involves two acids and two bases.
-The stronger acid and weaker base form one conjugate pair and stronger base and weaker acid form another pair.
-Some common examples of acids bases pairs are,
+The stronger acid and weaker base form one conjugate pair and the stronger base and weaker acid form another pair.
+Some common examples of conjugate acid base pairs are,

 HClO4 ⇆ H+ + ClO4–